 The pieces I am working on now have great form, solid foundations and the design is timeless.
 They were created to last, to go through the years and continue to serve as useful pieces in a home.
-As I was removing the faded, dingy and banged up finishes, I uncovered a story.
+As I was removing the faded, dingy and banged up finishes, I uncovered a story of color changes, use changes and finally the pieces were discarded to the back of the shed.

 One day we wake up, look in the mirror and we do not recognize the person gazing back at us.
-We have lost ourselves, who we were created to be, what made us special, an individual and to stand out among the crowd.
+We have lost ourselves, what made us special, an individual that stands out among the crowd.
 When this happens we lose touch with our soul.
-The very essence of who were created to be and the specific reason we were created in the first place.
+The very essence of our individuality.

 Then I get to work, I grind off the old stuff, smooth the rough edges, reinforce the design and style that is unique; making sure that the beauty that was intended from the beginning is all that shines through with a light that can help change the world.